 In February 2022, the United States announced targeted economic sanctions on Russia and certain Russian citizens in response to Russia's invasion of Ukraine.
 As described in Part I, Item IA, "Risk Factors" in our 2021 Annual Report for the fiscal year ended December 31, 2021, our business may be sensitive to global economic conditions, which can be negatively impacted by instability in the geopolitical environment.
 Our annual sales directly to customers in Russia and Ukraine were approximately \$38 for 2021.
-Annual sales to customers in Russia and Ukraine, were expected to be approximately \$60 for 2022.
+Annual sales to customers in Russia and Ukraine, including sales to customers selling or supplying to Russia or Ukraine, were expected to be approximately \$60 for 2022.
 In addition, this year we expect an indirect sales impact of approximately \$25 stemming from a reduction in supply of auto components made in Ukraine.